We like to keep things simple.

 Thus, it should come as no surprise that we don’t recommend trying the 6/2 schedule.
 The possible benefits aren’t huge, most of the benefits are anecdotal only and have not been proven, and it’s going to be more work for you.
 Just stick with the 18/6 timetable that is easier to implement and has been proven to work well.

 It is additionally worth remembering that plants in nature also live by the 18/6 (or a similar) schedule.
 They get their daylight in one continuous period, not broken up into 3.
-Plants have evolved to work with that.
+Plants have evolved to work with that, making the natural light cycle the ideal time to run your grow lights.

 All that said, using the 6/2 schedule is unlikely to have any major negative effects and it could possibly result in some faster growth.
 If you’re curious and don’t mind the extra work of getting it set up and ensuring it is running properly, there is no real harm in trying.